 - Secure the cloth around the top of the container, either using elastic bands or string.

 - Pop a hole in the middle of your cloth and feed the tubing through it so the liquid will drip into your container

 - Secure the cloth around your tubing with either string or an elastic band (to ensure no insects can get into your container)

 - Return to find your 5ltr container full of beautiful sap, remove everything and pop the lid on your container so you can easily carry it away.

-- Take your sap home and boil it down until it thickens and turns in to a syrup – up to 95% of the liquid must be boiled away so this can take a full day of boiling down.
+- Take your sap home and boil it down until it thickens and turns into syrup – up to 95% of the liquid must be boiled away so this can take a full day of boiling down.
 When it begins to thicken it needs constant stirring to ensure the sugars don’t burn.
-Alternatively it can be put in a plastic bowl and in the microwave, opening the microwave door every minute to release the steam (I find it’s less likely to burn this way)
+Alternatively, it can be put in a plastic bowl and in the microwave, opening the microwave door every minute to release the steam (I find it’s less likely to burn this way)

-- When it’s reached a consistency your happy with, bottle in to sterilised bottles or jars and enjoy.
+- When it’s reached a consistency you are happy with, bottle it into sterilised bottles or jars and enjoy.